pselle/babble/README.md

 babble
 ======

-yes, another python bot - this one is geared to new coders
+Yes, another python bot - this one is geared to new coders